Word@Work, Let God's Word energise your working day!

 Matthew 13:16-17

-The Old Testament is the story of waiting: waiting for the coming of God's Messiah, Jesus.
-During that time, people like Abraham, Moses and David longed to see the person who would fulfil God's promise (John 8:56).
+The disciples may have been shocked to learn that the Parable of the Sower was primarily intended for them (Matthew 13:11).
+Unlike the crowds, the trainee apostles wanted to know what God had to say to them as they were being equipped to lead the Early Church.
+Jesus reminded them that people like Abraham, Moses and David longed to see the person who would fulfil God's promise (John 8:56).
 They believed that He would come but never had the joy of seeing Him.
-They were commended for their faith and did not know why the delay was so long.

 Evil Snatching